Constant Runtime Error Mitigation via Restricted Evolution

 Furthermore, when we consider the unitary to be $d$-dimensional (Kraus operators can be found in~\cite{Imany2019Jul, Gokhale2019Jun}) and the noise to be $d$-dimensional depolarizing noise, then we get the following exact result for the generalized robustness of $\mU$: \eqs{R^+_{\rm depol}(\mU) = \frac{d^2 - 1}{d^2 + p - d^2 p}p. } \end{theorem}

-The proof of the above theorem is given in Appendix~\ref{append:gen_robustness_under_depolarizing_noise}.
-The equality in the above result, Eq.~\eqref{Eq:depolarizing_bound}, implies that if the noise in the circuit is the partially depolarizing noise, then we can use the noisy circuit as it is.
-Mitigating the noise just involves a simple post-processing.
-In other words, we can obtain the mitigated expectation value by applying the noisy unitary, and multiplying the result by the factor $d^2/(d^2+ p - d^2p)$ (for each unitary gate).
+The proof of the above theorem is given in \textit{Supp.
+Info.
+Section 3}.
+The equality in the above result, Eq.~\eqref{Eq:depolarizing_bound}, implies that if the noise in the circuit is the local partially depolarizing noise, then we can use the noisy circuit as it is and no computational time is invested in finding the optimal generalized QPD.
+Mitigating the noise in such a case just involves a simple post-processing of two steps.
+First, we can obtain $E_{\mB}$ (see Eq.~\eqref{eq:EmB_approximation}) by applying the original (noisy) circuit and multiplying the result by the factor $(d^2/(d^2+ p - d^2p))^m$ where $m$ is the number of single-qubit/qudit gates in the circuit.
+Next, we use the algorithm in~\figref{fig:emre_flowchart_for_expvals} which is just a series of checks to output the final estimate of the expectation value.
+(The above result can also be used to upper bound the generalized robustness for the case of multi-qudit gates.)
+We use the results to mitigate errors in the SWAP test (with various number of qubits and circuit sizes) under partially depolarizing noise (see Fig.~\ref{fig:Comparison_of_bias_under_depol} and \textit{Supp.
+Info.
+Sec.
+6}).
+As expected, we see that performing EMRE using the optimal generalized QPD outperforms EMRE done using any other decomposition.
+This is discussed in detail in the numerical analyses subsection.

 \begin{lemma} Given a single-qubit probabilistic error channel $\mE$ of the form \eqs{ \mE(\rho) = p\mN(\rho) + (1-p)\rho\,,} acting on the qubit after the application of a single-qubit operation $\mU$, the generalized robustness of $\mU$ is bounded by \eqs{R^+(\mU) \leq \left(\frac{p}{1-p} \right)}